 As a workaround, I can (in the case of Gradient Symbol) set the number of classes, click on the Classify button, and then edit each class, but it gets rather tedious when you have many classes.

 A possible solution to this problem is to allow the user to specify a new Mode that would allow the user to specify a beginning value (default to min), end value (default to max), and number of classes along with the beginning and end color.
 Continuous Color symbology could do the same.

-#1 Updated by Stefano Costa - over 12 years ago
+#1 Updated by Stefano Costa - almost 13 years ago